Eating Disorders Awareness Week: 2-8 March

 1.25 million people in the UK are living with an eating disorder right now - but behind every one is a network of loved ones struggling too.
 Eating Disorders Awareness Week (EDAW) is hosted by BEAT and runs from the 2-8 March 2020.

 Find out more Eating Disorders Awareness Week: 2-8 March

 Bipolar disorder, also known as bipolar affective disorder, is a mood disorder.
 It used to be called manic depression.
 Bipolar disorder can cause your mood to swing from an extreme high to an extreme low.

-Stress Awareness Month has been held every April, since 1992 to increase public awareness about both the causes and cures for our modern stress epidemic.
-Despite this running for 20 years we have got a long way to go.
+Stress Awareness Month has been held every April since 1992 to increase public awareness about both the causes and cures for our modern stress epidemic.
+Despite this running for over 20 years, we have got a long way to go.

 This year's MHAW runs from 18 -24 May and we will be looking at the theme of sleep and how that affects people affected by mental illness.
 If you have experienced problems with sleep that have made you unwell and would like to share you story then we'd like to hear from you.